How and Why to Use a VPN: A Primer on Virtual Private Networks

 - The app may automatically connect you to whichever of the company’s servers is located closest to you.
 If you want a different one, then just choose from the list.
 You do need to be aware that the further away from you a server is, the more your connection will degrade.

-- Now you can just use the internet as you usually do.
+- Now you can just use the internet like you're used to.

 Mobile business professionals, frequent travelers, and entertainment buffs should definitely have VPNs, but everyone else should consider using them, too, to add extra protection to their online activity.